 People know Nutmeg for its simplified approach to investing.
 It goes without saying that the charts and tools it provides are also going to be simple.
-After all, you don’t have much of an option to make use of complicated tools, particularly if you stick to the ISA or SIPP accounts.
+After all, you don’t have much of an option to make use of complicated tools, particularly if you stick to the ISA or Personal Pension accounts.

 Instead of charts and graphs, Nutmeg provides more general tools for financial planning and gives you the option to sort through the tools based on your existing knowledge.

 The knowledge centre reflects typical Nutmeg customers’ need to learn more about basic personal finance and investing topics rather than in-depth market knowledge.
 Even if you select the “I really know my stuff” option, Nutmeg directs you more towards its philosophies and strategies than to in-depth tools and learning.

 One thing that does set Nutmeg apart from other robo advisers is the new financial advice system.
 All Nutmeg investors enjoy a 15-minute phone consultation with a member of the Nutmeg team.
 The conversation will either direct you towards seeking more financial advice or satisfy your basic questions.